Android Pay, now known as Google Pay, is a phone app that allows you to use your Android OS phone as a contactless credit card.

 You can add as many cards as you like to your wallet, simply select which card you'd like to pay from your 'digital wallet'.

-You can't pay for more than £30 per transaction and you will typiclly need to re-enter your pin for every £100 or so spent via contactless payment.
+You will typically need to re-enter your pin for every £100 or so spent via contactless payment.

 And should you lose your phone you can change your passcode or delete your data remotely with Android Device Manager.